-Mark Schiller has served on the Board since May 2021.
-Mr. Schiller served as President and Chief Executive Officer of The Hain Celestial Group, Inc. from November 2018 until December 2022.
+Committees: Audit Committee, Nominating and Governance Committee Mark Schiller has served on the Board since May 2021.
+Mr. Schiller served as President and Chief Executive Officer of The Hain Celestial Group, Inc., a leading organic and natural products company, from November 2018 until December 2022.
 Prior to joining Hain Celestial, he spent eight years with Pinnacle Foods, Inc., most recently serving as Executive Vice President and Chief Commercial Officer, leading the grocery and frozen segments and key commercial functions.
 During his tenure with Pinnacle Foods, Mr. Schiller progressed through roles of increasing scope and responsibility across the company's Retail, Birds Eye Frozen and Duncan Hines Grocery divisions.
 Previously, he spent eight years at PepsiCo, Inc., in a number of leadership positions, including Senior Vice President of Frito Lay New Ventures, President of Quaker Foods and Snacks North America, and Senior Vice President and General Manager of Frito Lay Convenience Foods Division.
 Earlier in his career, Mr. Schiller held senior roles with Tutor Time Learning Systems, Inc. and Valley Recreation Products, Inc. He began his career at the Quaker Oats Company.